Skeli789/Complete-Fire-Red-Upgrade/README.md

 ## Installation Instructions:
 ### Windows:
 1. Download and install Devkitpro.
-You can follows steps 4-6 from [this tutorial](https://www.pokecommunity.com/showpost.php?p=8825585&postcount=96).
+You can follow steps 4-6 from [this tutorial](https://www.pokecommunity.com/showpost.php?p=8825585&postcount=96).

 2. Download the latest version of Python (3.7.3).
 After downloading and before proceeding to install, make sure that the **add to path** checkbox is ticked, otherwise you'll have to add the Python path in the environment variables manually.
 If you have installed multiple Python versions, please make sure that Python 3.6+ can be explicitly called with command `python3`.